MCHRI Biodesign Faculty Fellows

-As of Fiscal Year 2018, Child Health Research Institute (CHRI) will fund 50% for maternal child health Biodesign Faculty Fellowships.
+The Maternal and Child Health Research Institute (MCHRI) has sponsored maternal and child health Biodesign Faculty Fellowships since fiscal year 2018.
 The fellowship provides motivated Stanford faculty members from the schools of Medicine and Engineering with advanced training and mentoring in health technology innovation.

 Over approximately 6 months, the program leads participants through a rigorous approach for identifying important innovation opportunities within or outside their departments, inventing cost-effective solutions, and—importantly—preparing to implement those inventions to improve patient care.